venkatselva8/SpeedySplash/README.md

 ###SpeedySplash- AppLogo Theme

-  SpeedySplash screen contains only AppLogo at the center of the screen.
+  This Splash screen contains only AppLogo at the center of the screen.
   To achieve this, use the [SpeedyTheme](https://github.com/venkatselva8/SpeedySplash/blob/master/app/src/main/res/values/styles.xml) in AndroidManifest.xml

   ![SpeedySplashBrand GIF](https://github.com/venkatselva8/SpeedySplash/blob/master/GitFiles/Speedy.gif)